Muzz/TexMate/README.md

 # TexMate
-Texture packer importer and animation library.
+Texture packer importer and animation library for love2d

 Written by Murry Lancashire

-Atlas importer is designed to use the corona exporter from texture packer.
-It keeps all animations related to a player sprite handy.
+Atlas importer is designed to use the corona exporter from texture packer. https://www.codeandweb.com/texturepacker It keeps all animations related to a player sprite handy.

 Texture packer automatically combines unique frames but keeps references, and preserves offset data after automatic trimming.